skatkov/miniflux-email-client/README.md

 # Miniflux Email Client
-Sends RSS updates from miniflux to personal email.

-There are services that allow to send RSS updates through email, like mailbrew, briefcake or tacodigest.
-This is a miniflux-client that does something similar, but doesn't need to be hosted.

-This project uses github actions and any smtp account available.
+Miniflux Cliet to send feed updates over email.

+Fork it and use it!

+## Background
+There are plenty of "RSS-over-email" services out there - mailbrew, briefcake or tacodigest as example.
+This project aims to focus on main RSS-to-email feature, but using any git provide + CI and SMTL services.
 In most cases, these things could be used free of charge.

-Just fork away and get one for you're personal enjoyment.

 ## Prerequisites
+- Github repo
 - A Miniflux instance with an account
 - SMTP account (I use gmail, but make sure it's not you're main gmail account if you do)